 CAUTION!
 Do not use air gun around front or rear seals.
 Chips may damage seal if blown in with an airgun.

-15. Turn on the mill (and servo control, if applicable) and home the indexer by pressing the zero return button.
+14. Turn on the mill (and servo control, if applicable) and home the indexer by pressing the zero return button.
+All Haas indexers home in the clockwise direction as viewed from the spindle.